-The genesis of the proposed rules relates to the publication in March 2010 by FinCEN and prudential regulators of "joint guidance on obtaining and retaining beneficial ownership information."
-Then, in March 2012, FinCEN commenced its rulemaking process by issuing an advance notice of proposed rulemaking ("ANPRM") that set forth the elements contained in the current proposed rulemaking in some form or fashion.
-The proposed regulation issued on July 30, 2014, was in response to comments and issues resulting from the ANPRM.
+The genesis of the final rule relates to the publication in March 2010, by FinCEN and prudential regulators, of "joint guidance on obtaining and retaining beneficial ownership information."
+Then, in March 2012, FinCEN commenced its rulemaking process by issuing an advance notice of final rulemaking ("ANPRM") that sets forth the elements contained in the current final rulemaking in some form or fashion.
+The ANPRM was followed by a Notice of Final Rulemaking ("NPRM") issued on July 30, 2014.
+The final rule is the culmination of such efforts and is intended to address comments received on the NPRM.

 Beneficial Ownership.
-FinCEN is proposing a new requirement that financial institutions identify the natural persons or beneficial owners of legal entity customers, subject to certain exceptions.
-For these purposes, beneficial owners are identified by obtaining a certification form (attached to the proposed rules as Appendix A) directly from the individual opening the new account of the legal entity customer.
+As noted above, FinCEN is finalizing a new requirement that financial institutions identify the beneficial owners of legal entity customers, subject to certain exceptions.
+For these purposes, beneficial owners are identified by obtaining a certification form (attached to the final rule as Appendix A) directly from the individual opening the new account of the legal entity customer.
 The definition of beneficial owner for BSA/AML purposes is "the natural person(s) who ultimately owns or controls the customer and/or the person on whose behalf a transaction is being conducted.
 It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement."
-FinCEN's goal with the definition is to capture both the concept of ownership and that of effective control.
+FinCEN's definition of a "beneficial owner" is designed to capture both the concept of ownership and that of effective control.